bbonsign/pandoc_resume/markdown/resume.md

     The Writing Intensive Program was an inter-department opportunity for graduate students to learn how to emphasize aspects of writing that are unique to their discipline

-    * Created and graded assignments with professors meant to challenge students to write logical responses, as opposed to only computing a solution
+    * Created and graded assignments that challenged students to answer with clear, mathematical language; developed my ability to think critically about the roadblocks students face.

 Additional Work Experience